ShivangNPatel/ShivangsBookStore/ShivangsBookStore/ReadMe.txt

 	  6:00
 	  After creating the Category.cs and adding it to the ApplicationDbContext it’s time to implement the Repository, a generic way of accessing common functionality (e.g. getting a record), in the .DataAccess project.
-	  Add a new folder name it ‘Repository’ (for class implementations of interfaces) and add an IRepository (for the interfaces) folder inside it.
+	  Add a new folder name it ‘Repository’ and add an IRepository folder inside it.
-	  Add a new item of type interface to the folder and name it IRepository.cs Modify so it can be used on the Category class to do all the CRUD operations (note using statements).
-	  Create Crude files
+	  Add a new item of type interface to the folder and name it IRepository.cs Modify so it can be used on the Category class to do all the CRUD operations Create Crude files
 	  Create individual repos for category and all potential models to be added in the future CategoryRepository.cs
 	  ICategoryRepository.cs
-	  Modify CategoryRepository (note the using statements and the message for formal parameters – review in Repository.cs the method pointing to the
-	  ApplicationDBContext)
+	  Modify CategoryRepository
 	  Modify ICategoryRepository interface
-	  Review and modify the error now in CategoryRepository.cs (implement the interface to update) Complete the remaining modifications (note the comments) Build, fix any error and push commits to GitHub Implement a stored procedure repository and map multiple repositories in a Unit of Work Add a new interface in the IRepository folder -
+	  Review and modify the error now in CategoryRepository.cs Complete the remaining modifications
+      Build, fix any error and push commits to GitHub Implement a stored procedure repository and map multiple repositories in a Unit of Work Add a new interface in the IRepository folder -